 Dosage Forms And Strengths

-BYDUREON (exenatide extended-release for injectable suspension) for once every seven days (weekly) subcutaneous administration is supplied in cartons of 4 single-dose trays for use (NDC 66780-219-04).
+BYDUREON (exenatide extended-release for injectable suspension) for once every 7 days (weekly) subcutaneous administration is supplied as:

 - One vial containing 2 mg exenatide (as a white to off-white powder)